 Pillar #3 – The Progression Pillar

 The progression pillar on the other hand is a MUST, no matter how you choose to train.
-If you want to effectively build, or at least preserve muscle, you must try your best to progress your training and get stronger over time.
+If you want to effectively build, or at least preserve muscle when cutting, you must try your best to progress your training and get stronger over time.
 This holds true even if you’re in a calorie deficit, where progression is harder to achieve!

 Getting stronger over time is known as progressive overload and it’s ultimately what will build you that muscular physique that will drop peoples jaws when your shirt comes off.
 So, pay close attention to this part!